rommelmamedov/bb8/README.md

 ## Contributing & Troubleshooting :bug:

-Contributions, questions and comments are all welcome and encouraged.
+Contributions, questions, and comments are all welcome and encouraged.

 If you find yourself running into issues during installation or running the tools, please open an issue.
 BB8 would be happy to discuss how they can be solved.